- What is a Z-Score?

 Tip: If you are given a mean and standard deviation, enter them in place of 0 and 1 in Step 4.

-That’s how to find a z score TI 89!
+That’s how to find a z score on the TI 89!

 Z-Score in Excel: Overview

 A z-score in Excel can quickly be calculated using a basic formula.
 The formula for calculating a z-score is

 where μ is the population mean and σ is the population standard deviation.

 Z-Score in Excel: Steps

 Watch the video or read the steps below: